cme212/course/notes/lecture-13/testing.md

 [==========] 2 tests from 1 test case ran.
 (0 ms total)
 [  PASSED  ] 2 tests.
 ```

+We can invoke any one of our tests using the above syntax from the command line.

 ### Simulate a bug